Paul Ford

 The Continuum: seven zones of systemic condition

-Systems move through recognisable zones that reveal how closely they are tracking reality.
-These aren’t identities.
-They’re conditions: temporary, and responsive to pressure.
+Systems move through recognisable Zones that reveal how closely they’re tracking reality.
+The Zones are sometimes brief, sometimes sustained, but always responsive to pressure.

-There are two collapse zones, three learning zones, and two acceleration zones.
+There are two collapse Zones (Dormant, Volatile), three learning Zones (Forming, Composed, Tempered), and two acceleration Zones (Distinctive, Dynamic).
 Movement is constant, either toward proportion or away from it.

-- Forming.
-Tentative learning.
-Small experiments.
+2. Forming.
+Tentative learning with small experiments.
 Easily abandoned when feedback is uncomfortable.

-- Composed.
+3. Composed.
 Prediction and outcome align.
-Stability created through accurate sensing.
+Stability is created through accurate sensing.

-- Tempered.
+4. Tempered.
 Pressure increases capability rather than breaking it.
-Mastery rooted in adaptation.
+Mastery is rooted in adaptation.

-- Distinctive.
-Performance becomes identity.
-Feedback becomes filtered.
+5. Distinctive.
+Performance becomes identity, but feedback becomes filtered.

 The pattern is universal, though the cost differs with scale.